Alvaro-Maldo/EDA/README.md

 ## Datasets

 For this exercise I am using a set of Kaggle Databases referring to all the content uploaded from [Netflix](https://www.kaggle.com/datasets/shivamb/netflix-shows), [Hulu](https://www.kaggle.com/datasets/shivamb/hulu-movies-and-tv-shows), [Amazon Prime](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows) and [Disney +](https://www.kaggle.com/datasets/shivamb/disney-movies-and-tv-shows) from 2018 to 2021.
+As programming language I will use Python based on a Jupyter notebook, to make it more visual.